Staffing of the department

-Students should develop their place knowledge through the study of the human and physical geography of a region within Africa and a region within Asia.
+Students should develop their place knowledge through the study of the human and physical geography in contrasting locations around the world.
 Students should also understand key processes in human and physical geography.

 There is an emphasis on Ordnance Survey map skills, fieldwork and Geographical Information Systems.

-Pupils carry out fieldwork at different scales over their time in KS3.
+Pupils carry out fieldwork at different scales over their time in KS3 including;

 KS3 Programme of study